joms/PuttyColors/README.md

 A Solarized Dark theme modified for use with Putty

+** Note: ** Still needs some adjustments, and will probably need an Irssi theme too

 ### Colors and indexes in Putty

 | Changed | Index | Name | Comment |